pm012/Quotes_Django/README.md

 2. Migration command: "python -m hw10_django.utils.migration"

 Task description
-It should be created similar site to http://quotes.toscrape.com .
+Create a site.
+The site should be created similar to http://quotes.toscrape.com .
 You need to implement this using Django.

 1. Implement possibility to register on site and login to site.